 If the above steps are not enough to help you solve your debt problems, you should consider the following professional solutions for those who have been unable to figure out how to get out of debt.

 • Credit Counselling — In credit counselling, you will get personal, one-on-one debt advice to help you write and live on a budget.
-Your counselor will also help you negotiate with creditors to set up a manageable payment plan and lower your interest rates.
+Your counsellor will also help you negotiate with creditors to set up a manageable payment plan and lower your interest rates.

 • Debt Consolidation — It is much easier to pay one bill each month than to send money to several different creditors.
 Debt Consolidation works by combining many debts into one by taking out a loan that is sufficient to pay off all your current debts.
 After this is done, you will be left with one payment and, in most cases, an interest rate that is lower than the average interest rate on all the debts you had prior to consolidation.